Villenneuve-Loubet, near Nice- week one

 Tomorrow I will rename this page 'Nice 1' since there is too much rubbish to upload for a two-week stay at one location, so from tomorrow it will be 'Nice 2', and whatever that will bring.

 As I type this rubbish I am looking across at a French couple who have been here about as long as us.
-Every evening the elderly wife changes in to her night attire, then has a fag whilst wandering around the pitch making phone calls, there are times when I don't know how I control myself.
+Every evening the elderly wife changes in to her night attire, then has a fag whilst wandering around the pitch making phone calls, any red blooded male would have difficulty controlling himself.

 Tonights video was 'Billy Elliot' though there was no popcorn or ice cream in sight.